 News stations all over the world focused on Florida as it braced for impact from the powerful Hurricane Milton, and Anna Maria Island did not make it out unscathed.

-Though the damage is manageable, hurricane relief efforts are still underway.
+Though the damage is manageable and the biggest hurricane relief efforts have finished up, there's still some work to be done.
 We're providing you with the latest information on the island's recovery, reopening timelines, safety considerations, and how you can assist in the recovery.

-The island community is working tirelessly to restore AMI to its picturesque, Old Florida self, aiming for a full reopening by the new year.
+The island community is working tirelessly to restore AMI to its picturesque, Old Florida self.
+While some local businesses, homes, and infrastructure still need some care, for the most part, the island is back up and running.

 Here's what you need to know about hurricane impact, recovery, and our timeline for a safe return to Anna Maria Island.